 PLEASE NOTE: All online submissions must be complete by 5PM EST on the November 9 deadline day.
 The 12 physical copies of the album/vinyl/DVD required for Album Artwork of the Year must be received in the CARAS office by November 9 at 5PM EST however if you submit by the early bird deadline your product must be in the office by October 19 at 5PM EST

-Submissions must be completed online by 5pm EST on November 10, 2017, In order to qualify for the early bird deadline, your online submission must be complete by October 20, 2017 - including: all necessary uploaded documents and product, as well as payment.
-The 12 physical copies of the album/vinyl/DVD required for Album Artwork of the Year must be received in the CARAS office by November 10, 2017 by 5pm EST however if you submit by the early bird deadline your product must be in the office by 5pm EST on October 20.
-Submissions for Album and International Album of the Year must be completed by 5pm EST on January 4, 2018.
+Submissions must be completed online by 5pm EST on November 9, 2018, In order to qualify for the early bird deadline, your online submission must be complete by October 19, 2018 - including: all necessary uploaded documents and product, as well as payment.
+The 12 physical copies of the product required for Album Artwork of the Year must be received in the CARAS office by November 9, 2018 by 5pm EST however if you submit by the early bird deadline your product must be in the office by 5pm EST on October 19.

 Yes.
 Once all fields are entered properly during the submission process you will be prompted to a screen which will allow you to pay online with VISA, MasterCard or AMEX.